rfonseca85/adaptavist-cli/README.md

 ## How to use it?

-Once installed and running you should see see a screnn below:
+Once installed and running you should see the screnn below:

 ![Screenshot1](/public/Screenshot1.png)